 Why is this?
-I’ll admit at first I struggled to make sense of it, but once I came to Adobe and learned that the Omniture guys were just as competitive as Ellison, even with Josh James long gone, I realized it was The Way of the Universe.
+I’ll admit at first I struggled to make sense of it, but once I came to Adobe and learned that the Omniture guys were just as competitive as Ellison, even with Josh James long gone, I realized it was The Way of the SaaS Universe in many categories.
 But why?

 I think it has to do with a combination of two basic factors: Oligopolies in SaaS and the effectiveness of Dominant Strategy in SaaS.

-First, why are SaaS companies “Oligopical”?
+First, why are many SaaS categories “Oligopical”?
 In other words, why are there generally just a few leaders that own almost all market share, with perhaps a few scrappy guys behind them?
-I think we all know why SaaS is rarely monopolistic — there generally aren’t true market and network effects.
+I think we all know why SaaS is rarely truly monopolistic — there generally aren’t true market and network effects.
 Just because I use Salesforce, you can still use HubSpot or Pipedrive or maybe NetSuite or Oracle.
-I use Jive, you use Chatter, or Yammer, whatever.
+I use Slack, you use Hipchat, or even Yammer, whatever.
 There isn’t much data exchange.

 But the costs to develop these apps becomes high, and it becomes higher as the markets emerge and in the beginning, often still remain small.
 High costs + small market in beginning.
-Look at the competition-to-the-death between Marketo and Eloqua.
-Both wildly successful, one about to IPO, the other just IPO’d.
-But even with all the Marketing Cloud hype, the total market even today for marketing automation software is probably less than $200m.
-And it’s costing just the two of them almost that much to serve the market.
 VC capital can distort this somewhat, by creating ‘room’ for an extra competitor or so — but that’s about it.
-So you end up with room for only a couple of viable competitors, and some very small ones trying for scraps (Pardot, ActOn, etc.):
+So you end up with room for only a couple of viable competitors, and some very small ones trying for scraps:

 Chart from this PPT.